 X is the clock input.
 Any clock pulse in excess of 1V can be used.
 On each rising edge the shift register rotates and a new CV is output.
 On each rotation, there is the possibility that one bit of the shift register will be flipped, changing the pattern.
 The likelihood of a flip is set by Z. When Z is zero there is a 50% chance that the bit will flip, which is the most random setting.
 As Z rises, the chance of a flip reduces, until at around 2V the chance of a flip hits zero and the pattern is effectively locked.
 Conversely, as Z goes negative, the chance of a flip goes up, reaching 100% at around -2V.
-This also effectively locks the pattern.
+This also effectively locks the pattern, but at twice the length (since it is alternating between the locked pattern and its inverse).
 When Z crosses the ±2V boundaries, in either direction, the display shows "\\" for a short while to let you know that the pattern has been locked or unlocked.